shrikant-temburwar/Big-Mart-Sales-Prediction/README.md

 Property_Area | Urban/ Semi Urban/ Rural
 Loan_Status | Loan approved (Y/N)

-I have applied PCA algorithm to reduce into two dimensions to visualize the classification of data using some classification techniques.
+I have applied PCA algorithm to reduce the data into two dimensions to visualize the classification of data using some classification techniques.